 Why bother learning about the Plum Pudding model

-It’s easy to disregard the Plum Pudding model as flawed and never look at it again.
+It’s easy to disregard the Plum Pudding model as flawed or imperfect and never look at it again.
 But there’s a reason why physics classes still feature this model, and it’s not just for historical reference.

 The idea is that if we want to truly learn something, and not just memorize it, it helps to build a process.
-If we go through the stages of how physicists first learned about the atoms, what theories they had, and how these theories were proven or disproven, we gain a much better understanding.
+If we go through the stages of how physicists first learned about atoms, what theories they had, and how these theories were proven or disproven, we gain a much better understanding.
 That’s why we learn about the Plum Pudding model, because there can be value even in discredited ideas.

 Rest assured: as science and technology progress, no doubt some of the models we use today will turn out to be flawed, and people will still learn about them.

 We’re still learning new things about the atoms’ constituents and their structure, and we’ll be learning more for the foreseeable future.
 Science is rarely about finding an ultimate, finite truth — instead, science is about adding more and more layers of understanding and building approximate models.
-Thomson’s model was one of these approximations: it was far from perfect, in fact it was thoroughly disproven — and yet, it played an important role, as it paved the way for more, better discoveries to be made.
+Thomson’s model was one of these approximations: it was far from perfect, in fact, it was thoroughly disproven — and yet, it played an important role, as it paved the way for more, better discoveries to be made.